5 DAILY IDIOMS to say "expensive" in French

 Transcript

 Bonjour tout le monde.
-I hope you are well and that you are in good shape for this new French video.
+I hope you're well and in good shape for this new French video.

-Today, I propose a short video where we will see together five expressions in French.
-Five familiar expressions that you can use with friends or family to say that something is expensive, that it costs a lot of money.
-I also wrote an article about 11 French slang words about money.
+Today, I'm going to show you a short video in which we'll take a look at five French expressions.
+Five colloquial expressions you can use with friends or family to say that something is expensive, that it costs a lot of money.
+I've also written an article on 11 French slang words about money.

-By the way, I don't know if you remember, but I had already made a video about expressions related to money.
-I'll put it above so that you can see it again if you're interested or if you want to have a maximum of vocabulary on this topic of money.
+By the way, I don't know if you remember, but I had already made a video about money-related expressions.
+I'm going to put it above so that you can see it or watch it again if you're interested or if you'd like to have as much vocabulary as possible on the subject of money.

-This video, it's going to be pretty simple because the five expressions we're going to see together mean exactly the same thing.
+This video is going to be quite simple, because the five expressions we're going to see together mean exactly the same thing.
 "It's expensive" in colloquial language.

-Before we start, and you know this, it doesn't cost anything, is to put a like on my video.
-You know it's important to me, it shows that you support my channel and my work.
+Before I start, and you know this costs nothing at all, I'd like you to "like" my video.
+You know that's important to me, that it shows that you support my channel and my work.

-There is something quite funny.
+There's something quite funny about it.
 I don't know if it's the same in your language.
-To express in colloquial language that something is expensive, we will refer to body parts.
+To express in colloquial language that something is expensive, we'll refer to body parts.

-In French, to say that something is expensive, we would say for example "ça coûte un bras".
+In French, to say that something is expensive, we'd say, for example, "ça coûte un bras" ("it costs an arm").

 An arm is this.
 It costs an arm.
-By the way, comment me if this is also the case in your native language, if we also refer to body parts to say that something is expensive.
+By the way, let me know in the comments if this is also the case in your native language, if we also refer to body parts to say that something is expensive.

 And above all, tell me which part we are referring to.

-So it costs an arm and a leg, but you can also say "it costs a kidney".
+So it costs an arm and a leg, but you could also say it costs a kidney.

-The kidney is an organ of the human body, we normally have two of them, which allows to filter the waste of the body.
-It is really very useful.
+The kidney is an organ in the human body - we normally have two - that filters waste from the body.
+It's really very useful.

 In French, to say that something is expensive, again, I repeat, in colloquial language, you can say ça coûte un rein.

-Still on the body parts and especially a little more colloquial.
-It's a little more vulgar because it costs an arm or it costs a kidney, you can still use it a little bit in everyday language.
+It's still about body parts, but it's a little more colloquial.
+It's a bit more vulgar because it costs an arm or it costs a kidney, but you can still use it in everyday language.

-So the skin is what we have everywhere on our body.
-And it costs the skin of the buttocks.
-It costs a lot of money.
+So skin is what you have all over your body.
+And here, it costs the skin of the buttocks.
+It's really expensive.

 The following colloquial expression is also related to the body.
 But it's true that it's a bit of a strange expression.
-You can also say, "it costs the eyes of the head".
+You could also say, "ça coûte les yeux de la tête".

 The eyes of the head.
 This expression is a bit strange because you don't have eyes anywhere but on your head, but that's how you can tell.